celery/celery/docs/faq.rst

 Does Celery really consist of 50.000 lines of code?
 ---------------------------------------------------

-**Answer:**: No, this and similarly large number have been reported in various locations.
+**Answer:** No, this and similarly large numbers have been reported at various locations.

-This a list of the actual numbers:
+The numbers as of this writing are:

     - core: 7,141 lines of code.
     - tests: 14,209 lines.
     - backends, contrib, compat utilities: 9,032 lines.

-Lines of code is not a useful metric to prove anything, so even if Celery did consist of 50k lines of code you would not be able to draw any conclusions from such a number.
+Lines of code is not a useful metric, so even if Celery did consist of 50k lines of code you would not be able to draw any conclusions from such a number.